ARTICLES

 Mr. Nishino during his time working at SALO Shokudo in Kamakura, Kanagawa.

 The owner, Mr. Nishino, is from Obihiro.
 His entry into the culinary world began at the age of 25 when he started working as a service staff member at Hoshino Resorts.
 "The head chef looked like he was having so much fun.
-The way he treated the staff with affection and nurtured them was very impressive," says Mr. Nishino.
-Drawn to this, he transitioned from service to cooking.
-He gained experience as a chef, spending three years at a hotel and four years at a ryokan (traditional Japanese inn).
+The way he treated his staff with affection and nurtured them was really impressive," says Mr. Nishino.
+Inspired by this, he transitioned from service to the kitchen.
+He gained experience as a chef, spending three years at a hotel and four years at a ryokan (traditional inn).
 Then, at the age of 32, the COVID-19 pandemic hit.

 "I want to hone my skills more, I want to cook more."
-With these thoughts, he considered changing jobs to a restaurant in Tokyo, but the timing coincided with the state of emergency, and the situation changed drastically.
+With these thoughts, he considered moving to a restaurant in Tokyo, but the timing coincided with the state of emergency, and the situation changed drastically.

 Lunch served at SALO Shokudo during his time in Oiso, Kanagawa.

 Afterward, Mr. Nishino and his wife considered where they wanted to live and moved to Oiso in Kanagawa Prefecture.
-While working as a private chef, he also engaged in a wide range of activities, including photography for restaurants, managing corporate Instagram accounts, and supporting the launch of a radio station.
+While working as a private chef, he also engaged in a wide range of activities, including photographing restaurants as a cameraman, managing corporate Instagram accounts, and supporting the launch of a radio station.
 Cooking and expression.
 He spent about four and a half years juggling these two careers.
-This year, deciding he wanted to live in Obihiro, he made a U-turn back to his hometown and decided to open his own place at Kita no Yatai.
+This year, he decided he wanted to live in Obihiro, returned to his hometown, and chose to open his own place in Kita no Yatai.

-Nishinoya's potato salad with mustard and anchovies (500 yen), Tokachi mushroom and scallop shinjo spring rolls (500 yen), and overwintered potato and tobikko (flying fish roe) "Blissful Salad" (600 yen).
+Nishinoya's potato salad with mustard and anchovies (500 yen), spring rolls with Tokachi mushrooms and scallop shinjo (fish cake) (500 yen), and a blissful mix of overwintered potatoes and tobikko (flying fish roe) (600 yen).

 The name "Nishinoya" was chosen as the simplest option derived from his surname, "Nishino."
 The logo was created by a contemporary artist he admires.
-The interior is based on white, creating a simple space with as much open area as possible.
-It's a design where the charm of the materials, like the tables made from Hokkaido elm, can be quietly appreciated.
-It's not flashy, but it has an atmosphere that ensures Tokachi remains a fond memory.
+The interior is based on a white color scheme, creating a simple space with as much open area as possible.
+The design allows you to quietly appreciate the charm of the materials, such as the table made from Hokkaido elm.
+It's not flashy, but there's an atmosphere in this shop that creates a lasting memory of Tokachi.

 The restaurant can accommodate up to 10 guests.

-A new "street kappo" open to the city at Kita no Yatai.
+A new "street kappo open to the city" has arrived at Kita no Yatai.
 A night spent casually dropping by to enjoy local fish and drinks.
-Why not visit and experience such a time for yourself?
+Be sure to visit and experience such a time for yourself.

 *All prices include tax.
 Information is current as of the article's publication date.